kindredgroup/pit-toolkit/README.md

 Once Test Runner App finishes executing the test report is available via dedicated endpoint, for example via `GET /reports/{$execution_id}`

 Test reports are stored permanently.
-Multiple reports which are obtained from different Test Runner Apps but produced in the same test session may be stitched together before storing.

 The responsibilities of all mentioned components are defined as: